...

 The entire D-Wing of Hill Condo is dog-friendly, including the café on the ground floor.

-Aside from the prime location and pet-friendly accommodations, as you can see in the pictures, the condo is also spacious and well-appointed.
-It’s not the cheapest option, but if you’re bringing your dog along, I can’t recommend it enough.
+The entire D-Wing of Hill Condo is dog-friendly, including a pet-friendly café on the ground floor.
+Besides the prime location and pet-friendly accommodations, the condo is spacious and well-appointed.
+It’s not the cheapest option, but if you’re bringing your dog, I highly recommend it.

 Inside the dog-friendly Hill Condo at High 1 Resort.